By Roger Allnutt

-The open space and wide boulevards of the Ho Chi Minh quarter are very different from the bustling, hectic centre of Hanoi (only a short distance away) where the Old Quarter is a maelstrom of people, vehicles, and carts laden with goods all competing for space in the narrow streets.
-Centuries ago different crafts were centred round specific streets named after a different craft and many of those street names still exist today although the shops offer a tantalising array of merchandise.
+The open space and wide boulevards of the Ho Chi Minh quarter are very different from the bustling, hectic center of Hanoi, only a short distance away, where the Old Quarter is a maelstrom of people, vehicles, and carts laden with goods all competing for space in the narrow streets.
+Centuries ago different crafts were centered around specific streets named after a different craft and many of those street names still exist today although the shops offer a tantalizing array of merchandise.
 At the northern edge of the Old Quarter the Dong Xuan Market is Hanoi’s largest, famous for its fresh fruit and vegetables; the mighty Red River flows through Hanoi only a short distance away.

-To the south of this maze of streets is lovely Ho Hoan Kiem, the’ lake of the restored sword’ a quiet retreat from the nearby bustle with tree-lined pathways surrounding the water of the lake.
-There are reminders of the days of French influence in the city with buildings such as the Presidential Palace, the Government Guest House, the Opera House modelled on the Paris Opera House.
+To the south of this maze of streets is lovely Ho Hoan Kiem, the “lake of the restored sword,” a quiet retreat from the nearby bustle with tree-lined pathways surrounding the water of the lake.
+There are reminders of the days of French influence in the city with buildings such as the Presidential Palace, the Government Guest House, the Opera House modeled on the Paris Opera House (pictured, left).

 One of the unique experiences in Hanoi is a performance at the Water Puppet Theatre near the Hoan Kiem Lake.
-This fascinating 45 minute long show, based on an art form that originated over a thousand years ago, provides an insight into daily rural life to the accompaniment of a traditional orchestra playing flutes, gongs, drums and various stringed instruments.
-The show is very popular with tourists and it is advisable to book in advance (tour organisers usually do this).
+This fascinating 45-minute long show, based on an art form that originated over a thousand years ago, provides an insight into daily rural life to the accompaniment of a traditional orchestra playing flutes, gongs, drums and various stringed instruments.
+The show is very popular with tourists and it is advisable to book in advance (tour organizers usually do this).

 Hanoi is an excellent base from which to explore other parts of northern Vietnam.
-These range from the hill tribe areas north and north-west to the Chinese border to the stunning visual beauty of the Halong Bay east of the capital.
+These range from the hill tribe areas north and north-west to the Chinese border to the stunning visual beauty of the Halong Bay east of the capital (pictured, right).

-About 2000 islands are scattered across 1500sq km of the Gulf of Tonkin and a variety of tour boats (ranging from large Chinese style junks to small runabouts) provide the means to explore a tiny fraction of these craggy outcrops.
-Ha Long means descending dragon and the legend is that a dragon plunging into the sea created these outcrops by the lashing of its tail – a much more interesting theory than the geological explanation.
+About 2,000 islands are scattered across 579 square miles of the Gulf of Tonkin and a variety of tour boats, ranging from large Chinese-style junks to small runabouts, provide the means to explore a tiny fraction of these craggy outcrops.
+Ha Long means “descending dragon” and the legend is that a dragon plunging into the sea created these outcrops by the lashing of its tail – a much more interesting theory than the geological explanation.

 After the hustle and bustle of Saigon (Ho Chi Minh City) and Hanoi the relative peace and calm of the smaller towns of Central Vietnam are a welcome haven.